Some links in this post may be affiliate links

 Like all succulents, Bear's Paw Succulent hates overwatering and soggy soil.
 It is best watered by the 'soak and dry' method.

-Cotyledon tomentosa requires bright light with at least 4-6 hours of morning or afternoon sunlight.
+Bear's Paw Succulent likes bright light with at least 4-6 hours of morning or afternoon sunlight.
 Keep it away or shield it from hot direct sunshine to prevent scorching of the leaves.

-It can be grown outdoors, however, gradually acclimate it and place it in a shaded place first to prevent scorching of the leaves.
+You may also grow your Cotyledon tomentosa outdoors, however, gradually acclimate it and place it in a shaded place first to prevent scorching of the leaves.

-Make sure that there is good air circulation for the plant and do not mist it to prevent fungal disease infestations which are prevalent in damp, poorly ventillated conditions.
+Bear's Paw Succulent has no need for extra humidity; a humidity of 50-55% is ideal for this plant.
+Maintain good air circulation and do not mist the plant to minimize fungal disease infestations which are prevalent in damp, poorly ventillated conditions.

 The best potting soil for Cotyledon tomentosa should be coarse, low in organic matter and one that drains fast to prevent it from holding too much water.
 The soil should be loose enough to allow water to drain out easily.
-Cactus and succulents soils are ideal for this plant.
+Most Cactus and succulents soils are ideal for this plant.

-Repot Cotyledon tomentosa at the beginning of the growing season only when it has become pot-bound or when the potting medium has completely broken down.
-Use a pot that is 1 size larger than the current one to avoid overpotting and retention of excess moisture.
+Repot your Cotyledon tomentosa at the beginning of the growing season (spring and early summer), only when pot-bound or when the potting medium has completely broken down.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy to prevent root-rot and eventual loss of the plant.
+Select a pot that is 1 size larger than the current one to avoid overpotting and retention of excess moisture.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging which can lead to root-rot and eventual loss of the plant.

 Use a clay pot rather than a plastic or ceramic pot as a clay pot is porous and allows the soil to dry out faster to keep it from staying wet for too long.
 Take a look at these clay (terracotta) pots available on Amazon.

-Position the plant in the center of its new pot and back fill with fresh, loose, fast-draining soil while spreading the roots as you fill the pot.
+Position the plant in the center of its new pot and backfill with fresh, loose, fast-draining soil while spreading the roots as you fill the pot.
+Do not fill the pot completely but allow about 1 in. unfilled for watering purposes.

 Replace the plant to its display position and keep it dry for about 5-7 days to minimize the risk of rot-root disease.